The Editor Suggests :

 tata kura: See, tayta kura.

 Tawantinsuyu: (n) The four regions of the Inca Empire.
 Tawa = four; suyu = territory.
-(See, Chinchisuyu, Kontisuyu, Antisuyu, and Kollasuyu for individual flag of the suyu, Appendix D for more information and maps).
+(See, Chinchisuyu, Kontisuyu, Antisuyu, Kollasuyu, Appendix D for more information and maps).
 Each region suyu has its own wiphala of corresponding color: Antisuyu: green, Kontisuyu: yellow; Kollasuyu: white; Chinchisuyu: red.
-See, also, wiphala.

 tayca (AYM): (n) Birth mother, sister of mother.
 ASD (See, ipa.)